Sam-foster/Project/readme.md

 The main colors used in this project are
 ![Main-colors](assets/readme-images/MS1.png)

-* Banner under main image Sunray: #DBA748
+* Banner under main image is Sunray: #DBA748
 * Border around button on hero Image Independence: #474E5D
 * Social links banner Red and underline on hover : #FF000
 * Footer strip Black: #000000